 Non-golfers won’t be bored in Belek!
 The beaches, which have recently had huge investment, offer all types of water sports and beach activities, from sailing and windsurfing to water-skiing.
 The Belek Beach Park is new waterside facility, where for a small fee you have access to sun-beds, restaurants, water sports, boat trips and changing rooms.

-Back on dry land, other facilities throughout the resort include floodlit tennis, gyms and spas, football pitches (football tourism is growing in Belek and the resort has special facilities to host international teams, such as at the Adora Resort).
+, other facilities throughout the resort include floodlit tennis, gyms and spas, football pitches (football tourism is growing in Belek and the resort has special facilities to host international teams, such as at the Adora Resort).

 There is also a dolphin aquarium in Belek, where you can see sea lions and swim with the dolphins.
 And there are various water parks in and around Belek and Kadriye, including the Troy Aqua Park at the Rixos Premium Hotel, which is said to be the biggest water park in the Mediterranean region.